 – develop a minimum parameter set and a methodology for its measurement, which need to be used to assess network performance;

-– develop a minimum parameter set and a methodology for its measurement, which need to be used to assess cloud computing;
+– develop a minimum parameter set and a methodology for its measurement, which need to be used to assess cloud computing and edge computing;

-– develop a minimum parameter set and a methodology for its measurement, which need to be used to assess NFV;
+– develop a minimum parameter set and a methodology for its measurement, which need to be used to assess NFV and SDN;

 – develop a minimum parameter set and a methodology for its measurement, which need to be used to assess emerging networks, applications and services;

-– study what kind of parameters need to be used for monitoring security issues;;.
+– study what kind of parameters need to be used for monitoring security issues;

+– study what kind of parameters need to be used for AI technology in emerging networks, applications and services;

+– study what kind of parameters need to be used intelligent networks, applications and services.

 An up-to-date status of work under this Question is contained in the SG11 work programme (http://itu.int/ITU-T/workprog/wp_search.aspx?sg=11).

 Relationships